prettier-solidity/prettier-plugin-solidity/README.md

 }
 ```

 Note: By design, Prettier prioritizes a local over a global configuration.
-If you have a `.prettierrc` file in your porject, your VSCode's default settings or rules in `settings.json` are ignored ([prettier/prettier-vscode#1079](https://github.com/prettier/prettier-vscode/issues/1079)).
+If you have a `.prettierrc` file in your project, your VSCode's default settings or rules in `settings.json` are ignored ([prettier/prettier-vscode#1079](https://github.com/prettier/prettier-vscode/issues/1079)).

 ## Edge cases